-Option Description The entries to set t password are: Enter the old password: Enter the ne Press Enter once e you enter the new password and again press Enter to confirm the new password. s you enter the new password and again press Lines to commit the new Password Configuration Allows you to cor Allows you to configure a password.
-Upper Case Letter When enabled, this field reinforces password must contain at least one upper capital letter.
-Lower Case Letter When enabled, this field reinforces password must contain at least one lower capital letter.
-Digit When enabled, this field reinforces password must contain at least one-digit number.
-Special Character When enabled, this field reinforces password must contain at least one special character. i NOTE: These e options by default are disabled.
+Option Description Lower Case Letter When enabled, this field reinforces password must contain at least one lower capital letter.
+Digit When enabled, this field reinforces password must contain at least one- digit number.
+Special Character When enabled, this field reinforces password must contain at least one special character. (i) NOTE: These e options by default are disabled.
 Minimum Characters Defines the number of characters allowed for a password.
-Min = 4 Password Bypass during a system r The options are: nis option is enabled by default.
-Password Changes Allows you to cha ange the system password and hard drive password without the need of sword.
-Enable Non-Adr nin Password Changes - By default, this option is disabled.
-Admin Setup Lockout Allows the admini strator to control how the user can access BIOS setup. etup Lockout - By default, this option is disabled. i NOTE: in password is set and Enable Admin Setup Lockout is enabled, you cannot BIOS setup (using F2 or F12) without the admin password. • If the adm in password is set and Enable Admin Setup Lockout is disabled, the BIOS be entered and items that are viewed in Locked mode.
-Master Password Allows you to disa able master password support.
-Lockout Enable Master F Password Lockout - By default, this option is disabled. i NOTE: The H lard Disk password has to be cleared before the settings can be changed.
+Min = 4 Password Bypass Allows you to bypass the System password and the Internal hard drive password, when it is se during a system restart.
+The options are: Disabled-⊺r Reboot bypa nis option is enabled by default. ss Password Changes Allows you to cha administrator pas nge the system password and hard drive password without the need of sword.
+Enable Non-Admin Password Changes - By default, this option is disabled.
+Admin Setup Lockout Allows the admini strator to control how the user can access BIOS setup.
+Enable Admin S etup Lockout - By default, this option is disabled. () NOTE: • If the admin password is set and Enable Admin Setup Lockout is enabled, you cannot view the BIOS setup (using F2 or F12) without the admin password. in password is set and Enable Admin Setup Lockout is disabled, the BIOS be entered and items that are viewed in Locked mode.
+Master Password Lockout Allows you to disa able master password support.
+LOCKOUT Enable Master F Password Lockout - By default, this option is disabled. (i) NOTE: The H lard Disk password has to be cleared before the settings can be changed.